iBDFrankfurt/APProVe/minimal-local-setup/README.md

 Do not forget to set credentials as well!
 After creating the user you can add him to our Admin Role which we created in the step before.

 ### Login
 After creating you Admin user the backend should already have the information send by Keycloak, so you can type in to your Browser
 ```
 http://localhost:8001
 ```
 And click in ``Anmelden``.
 You should be redirected to Keycloak and be able to login with your APProVe admin user.
-After login you should be at the ``APProVe Dashboard`` with an orange layout indicating you are an admin.
+After logging in you should be at the ``APProVe Dashboard`` with an orange layout indicating you are an admin.

 ## Notes
 After we created the Restuser every create/update/delete event in Keycloak will trigger an event in APProVe.